Learn more about the four steps of video creation!

 Whether you're looking to record your screen or record from camera, you'll need software to help.

-- Screen Capture- These products record your screen and come with various levels of editing features.
+- Screen Capture + Camera Recording - In addition to optionally recording your camera, these products also record your screen and come with various levels of editing features.

 - Camtasia Studio - A full-feature product that lets you capture various inputs and edit them into a final video.